For Families

 Am I a toxic parent based on my communication?

-Many parents unknowingly use communication patterns they inherited from their own parents — criticism, guilt-tripping, conditional acceptance, or dismissing feelings. reFrame CPI can objectively analyze your messages for these patterns without judgment.
+Many parents unknowingly use communication patterns they inherited from their own parents, criticism, guilt-tripping, conditional acceptance, or dismissing feelings. reFrame can show you these patterns in your own messages, without judgment.
 The goal is not to label you as "toxic" but to help you see specific patterns and replace them with healthier alternatives.
 Awareness is the first step.

 How to set boundaries with a toxic parent over text?

 Be clear, direct, and compassionate: "I love you, and I need our conversations to be respectful.
 When you [specific behavior], I feel [impact].
-Going forward, I need [specific boundary]." reFrame can help you craft boundary messages that are firm but maintain the relationship.
-CPI will also help you recognize when a parent's response to your boundary is itself manipulative.
+Going forward, I need [specific boundary]." reFrame can help you craft boundary messages that are firm but maintain the relationship, and help you recognize when a parent's response to your boundary is itself manipulative.

 How to talk to your teenager without them shutting down?

-CPI often detects criticism and contempt in messages from parents who mean well but trigger defensiveness in their teens. reFrame can show you where your well-intentioned message crosses from concern into criticism, and reframe it using a Gentle Startup — expressing your care without attacking their character or autonomy.
+reFrame often finds criticism and contempt in messages from parents who mean well but trigger defensiveness in their teens.
+It can show you where a well-intentioned message crosses from concern into criticism, and reFrame it into a gentler opening, expressing your care without attacking their character or autonomy.
 Teens respond to feeling respected, not lectured.

 What are guilt-tripping parent text examples?

-Common guilt-tripping texts from parents include: "After everything I've done for you, this is how you treat me?", "I guess I'm not important enough for a phone call," "Your sister always makes time for family," and "Fine, I'll just spend the holidays alone."
-CPI detects manipulation (guilt-tripping) in these messages and validates your experience while helping you respond without absorbing the guilt.
+Common guilt-tripping texts from parents include: "After everything I've done for you, this is how you treat me?", "I guess I'm not important enough for a phone call," "Your sister always makes time for family," and "Fine, I'll just spend the holidays alone." reFrame names the manipulation (guilt-tripping) in these messages and validates your experience while helping you respond without absorbing the guilt.

 Family Communication Worth Inheriting